Relief and Community Development

 The local community at Mae Sariang use the campus facilities for sport and education.

-Help is given to families in need, for example, financial aid has been given to a couple of families who have lost their houses due to fire.
+Help is given to families in need, for example, financial aid has been given to two families who have lost their houses due to fire.
+Knitted hats and blankets to keep Karen people warm in the relatively cold nights and early mornings in the mountains have lovingly been made by friends from Cornwall and other parts of the UK.

 When cyclones or other natural disasters strike, Chrestos has the capacity for immediate intervention, for instance following the devastating Cyclone Nargis in 2008.